AUCD Emerging Leaders Interns

 • Contribute to the development of products and materials, including webinars, professional development trainings, and networking events

-• Engage with other LEND Audiology trainees on various communication platforms (website, direct mail lists, social media, etc.) in accordance with AUCD protocols
+• Engage with other LEND Audiology trainees on various communication platforms (direct mail lists, social media, etc.) in accordance with AUCD protocols

 AUCD Emerging Leaders Intern, Training and Outreach (2 Positions Available)